 If your timings permit, your first stop is tackling the Hurricane Ridge drive straight away on day 1 or hold this over for early on day 2.
 From the Port Angeles Visitors Centre, allow 40 minutes – depending on traffic conditions to reach the Hurricane Ridge Visitor Center.

 From here, on a clear day enjoy spectacular mountain views of Mount Olympus to the south and over to Juan de Fuca and Victoria, Canada to the north.
 Several short trails suitable for all ages take you through the mountainous meadows – often still shrouded in snowdrifts right into the summer months.

 Little animal lovers are in for a treat here as the mountains are rich in opportunities for wildlife spotting, including black bears, massive elk, Blacktail deer and mountain goats.
 Don’t worry, you’re unlikely to have too many close encounters unless you’re hitting the backcountry, but there are plenty of smaller critters, too, such as voles, moles, squirrels and chipmunks.

 During the winter season, the road is scheduled to be open Friday through Sunday and holiday Mondays for vehicles carrying tire chains only.
 Check the road status beforehand (360) 565-3131.

-If you’re short on time and just want a brief introduction to the park and the area day 1, there’s Madison Falls waterfall near Port Angeles, a very easy trail.
+If you’re short on time and just want a brief introduction to the park and the area day 1, there’s a very short hike to Madison Falls waterfall near Port Angeles, a very easy grade trail.

 Exploring close to town and around Port Angeles, the Dungeness Wildlife Refuge on Dungeness Spit is a great bird spotting spot on opportunity to stretch the legs.
 Families will enjoy an evening stroll on the ODT (Olympic Discovery Trail), or hire an electric scooter, taking advantage of the long summer evenings in PNW.